 Wheelchair accessible toilets.
 The ground is reasonably flat around the car park and picnic area behind the designated swimming area, but there were no

 formal wheelchair designated paths.

 No camping is permitted at Lake William Hovell.
-If you want to stay overnight near the lake, you can
+If you want to stay overnight in the area near this swim, you can try

-	search for

 The King River Valley

 Before you head out, make sure to read the